Farouq Brigades: Controversies

 In May 2013, a video was posted on the internet showing rebel commander Abu Sakkar cutting organs from the dead body of a Syrian soldier and putting one of them in his mouth, "as if he is taking a bite out of it".
 He called rebels to follow his example and terrorize the Alawite sect, which mostly backs Assad.
-Human Rights Watch confirmed the authenticity of the footage, and stated that "The mutilation of the bodies of enemies is a war crime.
+Peter Bouckaert of Human Rights Watch confirmed the authenticity of the footage, and stated that "The mutilation of the bodies of enemies is a war crime.
 But the even more serious issue is the very rapid descent into sectarian rhetoric and violence".
-It said that Abu Sakkar appears to be a commander of the "Independent Omar al-Farouq Brigade".
-The BBC called it an offshoot or sub-unit of the Farouq Brigades, saying that "the Farouq Brigade appears to be actually a complex of sub-units with a tangled pedigree".
+According to the BBC, Abu Sakkar appears to be a commander of the "Independent Omar al-Farouq Brigade".
+The BBC called the group an offshoot or sub-unit of the Farouq Brigades, saying that "the Farouq Brigade appears to be actually a complex of sub-units with a tangled pedigree".
 Human Rights Watch said "It is not known whether the Independent Omar al-Farouq Brigade operates within the command structure of the Free Syrian Army".
-The incident was condemned by the FSA's Chief of Staff and the Syrian National Coalition said that the commander would be put on trial.
+The Syrian National Coalition said that the commander would be put on trial.
 The rebel Supreme Military Council called for Abu Sakkar's arrest, saying it wants him "dead or alive".
 Abu Sakkar said that the mutilation was revenge.
 He claimed he found a video on the soldier's cellphone in which the soldier sexually abuses a woman and her two daughters, along with other videos showing Assad loyalists raping, torturing, dismembering and killing people, including children.
 He further stated that if the war was to continue, "all Syrian people" would be like him.
 He was killed in northwest Latakia province on 6 April 2016 by the Syrian Army, while being affiliated to the al-Qaeda linked Al-Nusra Front.